 - Carney complex

 - multiple endocrine neoplasia type 1

-People who are abnormally tall are also at risk of a wide number of health issues.
+People who are extremely tall are also at risk of several health issues.
 Their excessive size can strain the metabolic system and cause cardiovascular problems, including an enlarged heart.

-People with BMIs that are too low or too high are vulnerable to a wide range of medical conditions, including cardiovascular disease, diabetes, and metabolic syndromes.
+People with overweight or obesity may be vulnerable to a wide range of medical conditions, including cardiovascular disease, diabetes, and metabolic syndrome.

 Am I stuck with my height, or is there any way to make myself taller through diet?